 The majority of individuals are extremely preoccupied with their own self-image.
-If people see that you regard them as significant and worth listening to, you successfully boost their feelings of self-esteem.
+If people see that you regard them as significant and worth listening to, you successfully boost their feeling of self-esteem.
 If you can help others like themselves, they will absolutely ADORE you.

 Do not fall into the trap of complimenting the other person since most individuals will see straight through you and will not be fooled.
 Demonstrate real interest in the consumer and their organisation, and they will be far more receptive to your message.

 Do not bring the discussion down by stating, “Isn’t it a bad day?” or “Business is very challenging at the moment” or anything like.
 Say (and only the truth) things such as, “I appreciate the design of this workplace” or “I’ve heard great things about your new product.”

 This does not imply imitating the other person; it just means speaking and behaving similarly to the consumer.

 For instance, if your consumer speaks slowly or gently, you should respond in kind.
 Remember that individuals prefer others who are similar to themselves.

 10 – Friendly and affable